Returning home

 Media and academic interviews with former hostages and their family members can force those individuals to relive their trauma.
 However, there are ways you can conduct yourself as the interviewer that can minimise this, and even create a constructive and positive experience.

-Many family members and hostages are likely to be in a state of shock, especially immediately after a kidnapping or return.
+Many family members and hostages are likely to be in a state of shock, especially immediately after a loved one is taken, or shortly after release.
 Shock can cause them to be confused and affect their ability to process information.
 Should a family be considering your request for an interview, ensure they are fully aware and understand your request clearly so that they can give informed consent.

 Information you should provide to a family includes an overview of the process from start to finish (including the post-interview editing phase), how your story will be used and for what audience.
 Some families may need to make sure that their children do not see the piece, or brace themselves for seeing themselves on particular news channels.
 Answer any questions they may have clearly and comprehensively.